 Milk Thistle Benefits

-Over the past forty years, intensive chemical, pharmacological and clinical research has confirmed the mechanisms of action and therapeutic value of milk thistle in a wide range of human liver-related and non-liver-related conditions.
-Literally hundreds of modern research studies have confirmed the remarkable ability of milk thistle to protect the liver and the body against virtually all types of damage.
+Over the past fifty years, intensive chemical, pharmacological and clinical research has confirmed the mechanisms of action and therapeutic value in a wide range of human liver-related and non-liver-related conditions.
+Literally thousands of modern research studies have confirmed the remarkable ability of this herb to protect the liver and the body against virtually all types of damage.

-Additionally, the United States National Library of Medicine and the National Institutes of Health (NIH) have catalogued more than 400 scientific studies of milk thistle and its active compounds in their medicine database.
+Additionally, the National Institutes of Health (NIH) have cataloged more than 1,000 scientific studies of milk thistle and its active compounds in their medicine database.
 These studies reflect what generations past knew and depended on – that milk thistle is one of the most valuable and beneficial herbal remedies and treatments available anywhere in the world.

-Today, milk thistle is still one of the most commonly used medicinal plants in the world and is also the number one recommended natural herb for liver health.
-In fact, in Europe, milk thistle is a prescribed medication.
-The milk thistle extract is prescribed to treat mushroom poisoning, alcoholic cirrhosis, chronic hepatitis, drug and alcohol-induced liver damage and acute viral hepatitis, just to name a few.
+Today, it is still one of the most commonly used medicinal plants in the world and is also the number one recommended natural herb for liver health.
+In fact, in Europe, it is a prescribed medication.
+Milk thistle extract is prescribed to treat mushroom poisoning, alcoholic cirrhosis, chronic hepatitis, drug and alcohol-induced liver damage and acute viral hepatitis, just to name a few.

 Milk thistle extract is used to maintain liver health and to protect the liver from the effects of toxins such as alcohol, a polluted environment or workplace, and a host of liver related diseases.

 Liver related conditions indicating the use of milk thistle are varied, including, but not limited to: